-More than six million Australians make a difference to the community by volunteering each year, donating their time to do a wide variety of tasks for a broad range of organisations.
+More than six million Australians make a difference to the community by volunteering each year, doing a variety of tasks for a range of organisations.

 Some people use volunteering as a way to gain new skills or to build their résumé.
-Others use it as a way to give back to the community, meet new people, make new friends or try something new.
+Others use it as a way to give back to the community, meet new people and try new things.

-Volunteering can help you develop new skills and abilities that employers admire: planning and organisation, honesty, initiative and self-management.
+Volunteering can help you develop the skills and abilities that employers look for: being organised, honest, showing initiative and self-management.

-Think about your own motivations for volunteering, how much time you have and what you hope to get out of it.
+Think about why you want to volunteer, how much time you have and what you hope to get out of it.
 This will help you to choose a role that is a good match for you.

 Make sure you understand your rights and responsibilities when it comes to unpaid work and volunteering.
 For more information, check out our article Unpaid work experience, when is it okay? or visit the Fair Work Ombudsman website.